ComposableFi/composable/docs/docs/products/parachain-vault-strategy/composable-strategies-withdrawal-guide.md

 ![ethPerFarm_getAmountsOut](images-composable-strategies-withdrawal-guide/ethPerFarm-getAmountsOut.png)

-The second value after comma is the input value for field 5.b
+The value after the decimal point is the input value for field 5.b

 5. c) To get the tokensPerEth